Denver44/Denver44/README.md

 - 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Electrical Engineer From Gujarat Technological University.
 - 💼 &nbsp; I’m looking for a software development internship.
-- 💻 &nbsp; Learning more about Web Development, IOT ,and Machine Learning.
+- 💻 &nbsp; Learning more about Web Development and  IOT.
 - ❤️ &nbsp; Competitive Coding.